WARP-LAB/WARP-GUIDES-WEBPACK/03-webpack-guide-htmlbuild/readme.md

 ## Build

-Build it.
-See how `index.html` is outputted into `public` directory and served to the browser.
+Build it for dev and prod.
+Observe how (if) `index.html` is outputted into `public` directory and served to the browser in both cases.